|Updated December 16, 2013|

 About the Conference

-The Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) hosts an annual Interdepartmental Hurricane Conference (IHC) to provide a forum for the responsible Federal agencies, together with representatives from the academic research community, industry, and other user communities such as emergency management, to review the Nation's hurricane forecasting and warning program and to make recommendations on how to improve the program in the future.
-This year, in lieu of the traditional IHC, the OFCM will host a forum that is focused on tropical cyclone research.
-The goal is to educate attendees on the status and future plans of the Nation's hurricane forecasting and warning program, particularly as they relate to tropical cyclone research programs and priorities.
+The Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) hosts an annual forum for the responsible Federal agencies, together with representatives from the academic research community, industry, and other user communities such as emergency management, to review the Nation's hurricane forecasting and warning program and to make recommendations on how to improve the program in the future.
+In 2013, in lieu of the traditional Interdepartmental Hurricane Conference (IHC), the OFCM a forum—the Tropical Cyclone Research Forum (TCRF)—with the goal is to educate attendees on the status and future plans of the Nation's hurricane forecasting and warning program, particularly as they relate to tropical cyclone research programs and priorities.

-Prior to the IHC, the OFCM-sponsored Working Group for Hurricane and Winter Storm Operations and Research (WG/HWSOR) will meet to review submitted action items, regarding the hurricane program to include recommended changes to the National Hurricane Operations Plan (NHOP).
+In 2014, the OFCM will conduct another TCRF/68th IHC which will be focused on assessing the progress that has been made in implementing the 2007 Interagency Strategic Research Plan for Tropical Cyclones: The Way Ahead.
+Based on the success of last year’s forum and the cost savings that were realized, the forum will be largely virtual with two primary locations this year: the NOAA Center for Weather and Climate Prediction, College Park, MD, and the National Hurricane Center, Miami, FL.
+It will be held March 3-6, 2014.
+On Monday afternoon, from 1:00-4:00 p.m., the Working Group for Hurricane and Winter Storms Operations and Research (WG/HWSOR) will meet virtually to review submitted action items, regarding the hurricane program to include recommended changes to the National Hurricane Operations Plan (NHOP).
 New approved procedures and agreements which are directly related to the provision of tropical cyclone forecasting and warning services are then documented for implementation in the NHOP, which is published annually prior to the upcoming hurricane season.
+The balance of the conference will start at 9:30 a.m. daily and end by 5:30 p.m.
+(EST).

 Forum Theme, Sessions, and Other Key Events

-The opening session of the conference will begin Tuesday, March 5, 2013, at 8:00 a.m.
-The morning's agenda will include a keynote address, a panel discussion on Hurricane Sandy, and a review of the 2012 hurricane/typhoon season from both an operations and reconnaissance perspective.
-The following sessions will take place Tuesday afternoon through Thursday:
+The forum's opening session will begin Tuesday, March 4, 2014, at 9:30 a.m.
+The morning's session will include a panel discussion of representatives from the service-provider agencies—NOAA, Navy, Air Force, and NASA—and a review of the 2013 hurricane/typhoon season from both an operations and reconnaissance perspective.